contao/docs-archive/book/en/01-Installation.md

 Download the Contao Check to find out whether your server meets the Contao system requirements.
-The script will check whether you can use the Extension Repository and the Live Update and whether you have to use the [Safe Mode Hack][7] or not.
+The script will check whether you can use the Extension Repository and the Live Update and whether you have to use the Safe Mode Hack or not.
 Depending on your system configuration, you can set up a new Contao installation with the web installer or validate an existing installation.
 Extract the Zip file, upload the `check` folder to your Contao installation directory and open it in a web browser.

-[Download the Contao Check][11] or [Open the GitHub project][12]
+[Download the Contao Check][8]
+[Open the GitHub project][9]

 ### ISP-specific settings